pauldwhitman/uaegoldenvisa/README.md

 ### Purpose

-At this point, you do not have an active visa.
+At this point, you do not have an active visa and you are currently in the grace period.
 You need to do the logical equivalent of exit the country, and re-enter using your Entry Permit.

 ### Input